PGiagkoulas/a9_fake_news_simulator/README.md

 sudo chown --recursive yourUserName .

 ```
-and then do the second step again.
+and then create the environment again.

 Then run
 ```bat